-The North East Quadrant Advanced Life Support, Inc. is a community based not for profit and charitable organization whose purpose is to provide an advanced life support level of emergency medical care in a prehospital setting.
+The Northeast Quadrant Advanced Life Support, Inc. is a community based, not-for-profit and charitable organization whose purpose is to provide high quliaty advanced life support emergency medical care in a prehospital setting.
 NEQALS is certified by the New York State Department of Health as a Paramedic intercept agency.
 This means that NEQALS provides service using first response vehicles, also known as "fly cars", that respond to emergency medical calls along with ambulances from other fire department and ambulance agencies.
 NEQALS is not affiliated with the ambulance that may have transported you to the hospital.
 NEQALS is typically dispatched for serious medical emergencies like chest pain, trouble breathing, diabetic emergencies, or other potentially life threatening medical problems or traumatic injuries, as pre-determined by local 911 policies and procedures.

 An NEQALS fly car was therefore dispatched to provide advanced life support care to you based on information that you, or others calling on your behalf, provided the 911 center.